«I had a reluctant look around the room…

 Are you ready for international student life?
 Would you like to study in English?

-HSLU Graduate & Head of Office for Economy and Public Transport Uri
+HSLU graduate and Head of the Office for Business and Public Transport, Canton of Uri